 By keeping track of your assets and other financial information, you will know what you own.
 As a result, you can negotiate items such as alimony, child support, and property division in your settlement.
 Real assets should be included in the inventory, as well as investments and liquid assets.

 Often, one partner knows more about a couple’s assets than the other.
 This individual likely knows exactly what and how many assets they own (cash and kind).
 If you are the other party, you should make an inventory of all your assets before dividing them.
-Hire a lawyer to assist you.
+Hire a St Petersburg divorce attorney to assist you.

 - Holding onto the Family Home